shpml/fundamentals/06_chapter/intro.md

 The terminal window is where you'll tell the computer what to do, and where the computer will display its reply.
 Let's break this window down:

 - The **prompt** is the `$` that automatically shows up on the end of the first line.
-It's the command line equivalent of "standby" and indicates Terminal is ready to accept your **command**.
+It's the command line equivalent of "standby" and indicates the terminal is ready to accept your **command**.
 We'll learn a few commands later in this lesson.

 - The **cursor** follows the prompt, and the text you type will appear here — just